nickredding/cordova-plugin-apple-watch-link/README.md

 ## Cordova Plugin to enable communication between a Cordova iOS app and an Apple WatchKit extension.

 This plugin enables the addition of a companion Apple WatchKit extension to a Cordova iOS app.
-It provides a Cordova plugin interface and a Watchkit framework that provides iOS/watchOS app messaging.
+It provides a Cordova plugin interface and a Watchkit framework that provides iOS/watchOS app communication.

 The following points should be noted.